vishakhadhonde9/Linux-/Session-3.md

 - Shell provides environment to run any application.
 - It provides interface to the user to interact with hardware.
 - Shell act as command interpreter.
+- It convert high level language into computer level language.
 * Shell can be of:
   i) Graphical Shell
   ii) Command line Shell